Challenges and stressors always present right and wrong ways to go forward

 Having enough cash to cover the bills is a must for any business, as it must be for every individual.
 Both your business and your life will emerge as a capital drain that challenges you to become more financially savvy, http://goo.gl/5MfMnK.
-In order to meet the financial challenges, you must either be well capitalised or be able to pick up extra income to shore up your cash flow when needed.
+To meet the financial challenges, you must either be well capitalised or be able to pick up extra income to shore up your cash flow when needed.

 Cash flow is the lifeblood of a business

 I still find it hard to understand why so many businesses think they have all the money they need to keep afloat and achieve their aspirations.
-Very few have a good understanding of what ‘working capital’ means and they wonder why they never have any free cash and they continue to struggle with the challenges.
+Very few have a good understanding of what ‘working capital’ means, and they wonder why they never have any free cash, and they continue to struggle with the challenges.